lo0109/peerReviewWebsite/README.md

 ## Contributing

 Feel free to fork this repository and submit a pull request if you wish to contribute to the project.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-You can copy this content directly into your `README.md` file.
-Let me know if there’s anything else you’d like to add or adjust!